STAFF ATTORNEY POSITION OPENING

 We strongly encourage people of color, persons with disabilities, women, and LGBTQ+ applicants to apply.
 Please email the following as PDF attachments by August 15, 2021 to jobs 'at' westernlaw.org:

 • 1-2 page cover letter addressed to Kyle Tisdel, Climate and Energy Program Director;

 • 3-5 professional references; and

-Cover letters should communicate the applicant’s heartfelt commitment to WELC’s mission and advocacy and their motivation to work in this position and the public interest legal field.
-Applicants are encouraged to tell us who they are as a human being, why they care about this work, and why they are interested in this position.
+Cover letters should communicate the applicant’s commitment to WELC’s mission and advocacy and their motivation to work in this position and public interest law generally.
+Applicants are strongly encouraged to tell us who they are as a human being, why they care about this work, and why they are interested in this position.

 For more information about WELC, please visit www.westernlaw.org